-DigiPen Institute of Technology Singapore is also accredited by ACCSC as a branch campus of DigiPen Institute of Technology located in Redmond, Washington.
+DigiPen Institute of Technology Singapore and DigiPen Institute of Technology Europe-Bilbao are both accredited by ACCSC as branch campuses of DigiPen Institute of Technology located in Redmond, Washington.

 The Bachelor of Science in Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 This accreditation action extends retroactively from October 1, 2012.